Product-by-Product Approaches to Sustainable Procurement

 Activities for Sustainable Procurement of Palm Oil

-To ensure that sustainable procurement can be carried out consistently in consideration of human rights and environmental conservation, ITOCHU Corporation makes notice of its Sustainability Action Guidelines for Supply Chains to its suppliers and undertakes regular communications with them on Sustainable procurement through fact-finding surveys and other activities.
-We recognize that the procurement of palm oil in particular requires consideration for environmental issues, labor safety, human rights, and relationships with local communities, so we became a member of the Roundtable on Sustainable Palm Oil (RSPO) in 2006.
+To ensure that sustainable procurement can be carried out consistently in consideration of human rights and environmental conservation, ITOCHU Corporation makes notice of its Sustainability Action Guidelines for Supply Chains to its suppliers and undertakes regular communications with them on sustainable procurement through fact-finding surveys and other activities.
+We recognize that the procurement of palm oil in particular requires consideration for environmental issues, occupational safety, human rights, and relationships with local communities, so we became a member of the Roundtable on Sustainable Palm Oil (RSPO) in 2006.
 We participate regularly in its meetings to promote the transparency of our supply chains and trade with suppliers who improve traceability.
-In this way, we strengthen our system for the sustainable procurement of palm oil.